The Mystery of the Hooded Horsemen

 The Mystery of the Hooded Horsemen is a 1937 American Western film directed by Ray Taylor.
 It was singing cowboy Tex Ritter's eighth film for Grand National Pictures.
+While the film had an original copyright notice, its copyright was not renewed, so it has entered the public domain.

 Plot

 Tex and Stubby keep their promise to a dying friend by helping his partner hold on to his gold mine, and to avenge his death by taking on and wiping out a horde of masked riders.